 MARCH 23, 2019

 $50 per person. $45 for Friends members or active military.
 40 participants.

 For the explorer at heart, bring a friend and join us for a unique, behind-the-scenes tour of un-restored areas of the Battleship.
 The four-hour tour consists of small groups with guides.
-Guests explore the bow (officers’ country, boatswain locker), third deck (Radio II, brig, after gyro, storage rooms, ammunition handling, Engineer’s office), Engine room #1, superstructure (Captain’s cabin, armored conning tower), reefer, aft diesel, the Marine Compartment, and climb inside the fire control tower to the top of the ship.
+Guests explore the bow (officers’ country, boatswain locker), third deck (Radio II, brig, after gyro, storage rooms, ammunition handling, Engineer’s office), Engine room #1, superstructure (Captain’s cabin, armored conning tower), after diesel, and climb inside the forward superstructure to the top of the ship.
 The Azalea Coast Radio Club will be in Radio II to explain their work on the ship’s radio transmitters.
 It’s the tour that brings out the “Indiana Jones” in all of us, without the snakes!